Topological Insulator nano-SQUID: Flux-tunable platform for topological superconductivity: Methods

 {\bf Transport regime:} Fitting the data in the inset of Fig.~1c to $I_\mathrm{c}\sim\sqrt{T}\exp(-2\pi k_\mathrm{B}T/E_\mathrm{Th})$ gives the Thouless energy $E_\mathrm{Th} \approx$ 1.5\,meV.
 This is only slightly larger than the SC gap in Nb, implying that the junctions is in the intermediate to short junction regime \cite{Beenakker1992}.
 The SC coherence length $\xi$ in the top or bottom surface is estimated as $\xi_\mathrm{TI}=\sqrt{\hbar D/\Delta}=\sqrt{E_\mathrm{Th}L^2/\Delta} \approx$ 75\,nm ($L$ = 60 nm is the junction length).
 The $\xi$ on the side surface $\xi_{\rm side}$ should be much shorter, as the side surface is damaged by Ar etching.
 If we use $E_\mathrm{Th}=\hbar D/L^2$ with $D=v_\mathrm{F}l_\mathrm{e}/2$ for the estimate of the mean free path $l_\mathrm{e}$, we obtain $l_\mathrm{e}\approx30$\,nm for $v_\mathrm{F}=5.5\times 10^{5}$\,m/s \cite{Arakane2012}.
 Hence, we find $l_e < L \lesssim \xi_{\rm TI}$.

-{\bf Theory:} To treat the TINW, we use a model for the 3D TI material BSTS~\cite{Zhang2009, deJuan2019, Legg2021, Legg2022} with finite square cross-section of side length $2L+1$, such that the Bogoliubov-de Gennes Hamiltonian is given by
+{\bf Theory:} To treat the TINW, we use a model for the 3D TI material BSTS~\cite{Zhang2009, deJuan2019, Legg2021, Legg2022} with finite square cross-section of side length $2L+1$ in the Kwant package \cite{Groth2014}, such that the Bogoliubov-de Gennes Hamiltonian is given by

 where $M(k)=M_0-2B[\cos(k)-3]$ and the Pauli matrices $\tau_i$, $\sigma_i$, and $\eta_i$ act in orbital, spin, and particle-hole space, respectively.
 To model the nano-SQUID, we take the pairing potential to be finite on either side of the TINW, but zero for sites in the center